 • If carrying on a regulated profession, a reference to the professional rules in the country where they are established and how to access them.

 • Information on other activities carried out by the business that is directly linked to the service and measures taken to avoid conflict of interest.

 • Codes of conduct to which the business is subject and the websites from which these are available.

-Service providers must resolve complaints as quickly as possible, doing their best to find a satisfactory solution, and inform customers of any codes of conduct or dispute-resolution procedures they follow.
+Service providers must resolve complaints as quickly as possible, do their best to find a satisfactory solution, and inform customers of dispute resolution procedures they follow.

-Subject to a few exceptions, the Services Directive applies to the provision of a wide ranging amount of services involving private individuals and businesses.
-For example, it covers:
+Subject to a few exceptions, the Services Directive applies to all services by private individuals and businesses such as:

 • distributive trades (including retail and wholesale goods and services)